-Upon reconvening in open session, each member certified that, to the best of each member's knowledge, only private business matters, lawfully exempted from statutory open session requirements and identified in the motion by which the closed session was convened, were considered in the closed session.
+Upon a motion made by Gardner Umbarger and seconded by Nancy Munsey, and unanimously approved by all members in attendance, the committee returned to open session at 2:30 PM.
+Each member then certified that, to the best of each member's knowledge, only private business matters, lawfully exempted from statutory open session requirements and identified in the motion by which the closed session was convened, were considered in the closed session, namely to review an Individual's restrictive plan.